 Video Celebrates America the Beautiful

-Learn more about video editing with instructions on how I edited this gorgeous video celebrating America the Beautiful.
+Learn more about video editing with this detailed blog post giving instructions on how I edited this gorgeous video celebrating America the Beautiful.

 How I Made this Video